 The local hard liquor industry is segmented by category and geographically among the major players.
 The gin market is dominated by Ginebra San Miguel, catering mostly the northern and southern provinces of Luzon.
-The Greater Manila Area and key urban centers across the country patronize Emperador Light Brandy, which is locally produced by Emperador Distillers, Inc. Although recently, value-priced imported Alfonso Light Brandy distributed by Montosco, Inc. has likewise been gaining popularity.
+The Greater Manila Area and key urban centers across the country patronize Emperador Light Brandy, which is locally produced by Emperador Distillers, Inc. Meanwhile, value-priced imported Alfonso Light Brandy distributed by Montosco, Inc. continues to gain popularity.

-Preference in Visayas and Mindanao shifted to Tanduay Rhum Dark 5 Years, a product of Tanduay Distiller's Inc. Moreover, there is a significant market for Chinese wine coming from various islands in the region with Vino Kulafu of GSMI remains as the top choice in this category.
+Preference in Visayas and Mindanao shifts to Tanduay Rhum Dark 5 Years and more recently, Tanduay Rhum Light, both products of Tanduay Distiller's Inc. Moreover, there is a significant market for Chinese wine coming from various islands in the region with Vino Kulafu of GSMI remains as the top choice in this category.